-Use PureBlu DAPI Dye for routine nuclear staining in flow cytometry, cell imaging applications and fluorescence microscopy.
+Bio-Rad's PureBlu™ DAPI Dye can be used for routine nuclear staining in fluorescence microscopy and cell imaging applications as well as cell viability and cell cycle analysis in flow cytometry.
 PureBlu DAPI Dye is available as a ready-to-reconstitute, highly pure powder form, with only one dilution step required to obtain a ready-to-use solution.

-To determine cell viability we also offer the non membrane permeable DNA-binding cell staining dyes 7-AAD and propidium iodide, in ready-to-use formulations and fixable VivaFix™ Cell Viability Assays in a range of excitation and emission spectra to enable easy incorporation into multi-color Flow Cytometry panels.
+To determine cell viability we also offer the non membrane permeable DNA-binding cell staining dyes Readidrop 7-AAD and Readidrop propidium iodide, in ready-to-use formulations and fixable VivaFix™ Cell Viability Assays in a range of excitation and emission spectra to enable easy incorporation into multi-color Flow Cytometry panels.